-Playing on the real McCoy like this can teach organists things that electronic substitutes cannot.
+Playing on the real McCoy like this also can teach things that electronic substitutes cannot.
 The manual keys of this organ, for the time being, have lighter spring tension due to there being only one set of brushes per key instead of two, a situation which came about during renovation and has yet to be restored to original condition -- thus, at the present time, less finger pressure is needed to make electrical contact.
 When that contact is made, it closes a circuit which sends an electrical signal to a small electromagnet, one of thousands in the instrument, to open.
 This allows pressurized air to enter a wind chest through a very small opening, and the pressure differential causes a leather pneumatic within the wind chest to collapse, thus pulling open the pallets below the pipes one at a time and permitting pressurized air to enter them.
 When the manual keys are so easy to depress like this the slightest touch of a neighboring key may cause strange, unwanted notes to sound.
 For example, a shirt with French cuffs might accidentally cause this to happen if the cuffs accidentally touch the keys of a lower manual while the organist is playing above it.
 This has been a frequent lament among organists especially when intervals of time are separating when the organ must play and the hands are free for fairly long stretches to accidentally bump the manual keys.
 During such intervals it's been found advantageous with this organ to keep all stops and couplers retired with the Universal (General) Cancel piston and then, right before playing, set the desired combination.